It's Cool To Cry Workshop

 The workshop is designed with two outcomes in mind:

-1) Unlock thoughts in people's heads about mental health.
+1) Shift attitudes about mental health.

 2) Get people talking about their feelings before they become overwhelming.

-How we
+How I

 By drawing parallels with physical health, this workshop empowers people to know that their mental health is normal and can be worked on.

-We cut through any confusion between mental health and mental illness and make mental health conversations approachable.
+I cut through any confusion between mental health and mental illness and make mental health conversations approachable.

-How (& Why) We
+How (& Why) I

 Get people talking